microsoft/vscode-docs/remote/advancedcontainers/develop-remote-host.md

 ## Connect using the Remote - SSH extension (recommended)

-As of VS Code 1.63, **you can use the [Remote - SSH](ssh.md) and Remote - Containers extensions together**!
+You can use the [Remote - SSH](/docs/remote/ssh.md) and Remote - Containers extensions together.
 You do not even need to have a Docker client installed locally.
 To do so:

 1. Follow the [installation](/docs/remote/ssh.md#installation) and SSH [host setup](/docs/remote/ssh.md#ssh-host-setup) steps for the Remote - SSH extension.
 1. **[Optional]** Set up SSH [key based authentication](/docs/remote/troubleshooting.md#configuring-key-based-authentication) to the server so you do not need to enter your password multiple times.